ph4ntonn/Stowaway/README_EN.md

 PS: Thanks for everyone's star, i'm just an amateur, and the code still need be optimized,so if you find anything wrong or bugs, feel free to tell me, prs and issues are welcome :kissing_heart:.

+PPS: Please read the usage method and the precautions at the end of the article before use!

 > This tool is limited to security research and teaching, and the user bears all legal and related responsibilities caused by the use of this tool!
 The author does not assume any legal and related responsibilities!

 ## Features